selcukorkmaz/bioLeak/README.md

 | `time_series`     | Rolling origin folds with optional horizon |

 Splits are stored in a `LeakSplits` object with metadata, seed, and hash.
+For large datasets, use `compact = TRUE` to store fold assignments instead of explicit train/test indices.

 ### 2) Guarded preprocessing and fitting